 near the subject.
 Speak to the subject to determine his or her condition

 and to provide instructions and encouragement.

 - Perform an armpit tow for a calm, responsive, tired swimmer resting with a back float.

 - Perform a cross-chest carry for an exhausted, responsive subject treading water.

 - In deep water, show how to escape from a victim's grasp on your wrist.
 Repeat for front and rear holds about the head and shoulders.

-at or near the surface 30 feet from shore.
-Use a proper entry and strong
+subject at or near the surface 30 feet from shore.
+Use a proper entry

-approach stroke.
-Speak to the subject and splash water on him to determine
+and strong approach stroke.
+Speak to the subject and splash water on

 - Perform an equipment assist using a buoyant aid.